rails/rails/guides/source/action_controller_overview.md

 Data provided by the user is available in your controller in the [`params`][] hash.
 There are two types of parameter data:

-- Query string parameter which are sent as part of the URL (for example, after the `?` in `example.com/accounts?filter=free`).
+- Query string parameters which are sent as part of the URL (for example, after the `?` in `example.com/accounts?filter=free`).
-- POST data which are submitted as from an HTML form.
+- POST parameters which are submitted from an HTML form.

 Rails does not make a distinction between query string parameters and POST parameters; both are available in the `params` hash in your controller.
 For example: